 Often I am asked how you can find out general information about a tyre.
-The marking of a tyre makes it easy to read details, for example who the manufacturer of the tyre or its diameter.
-Here are 6 simple steps how to read OTR tyre sizes and more details of a tyre.
-In this example we use a Magna tyre.
+The marking of a tyre makes it easy to read details, for example who the manufacturer of the tyre is or its diameter.
+Here are 6 simple steps on how to read OTR tyre sizes and more details of a tyre.
+In this example we use a tyre of Magna Tyres.

 At number 1, you can read the manufacturer of the tyre.
 In this case it is Magna Tyres.

 At number 2 you can read the name of the tyre you have.
 This is the model name.
-In this example it is a mining & earthmover tyre, the Magna MA02.
+In this example it is a mining & earthmoving tyre, the Magna MA02.

 At number 3 you can read the section width in inches.
 This Magna MA02 has a tyre size of 26.5 inches.